Cedar Hills Crossing: History

 Prior to the mall's construction, the site was a small airport known as Bernard's Airport.
 An underground chemical release at the site was discovered in the 1980s.
 Considerable analysis of this release, along with other on site environmental factors, has been conducted to provide for safety of mall patrons and area residents.
 At least through the period 1970 to 1990 (the interval when the release occurred) the center functioned in compliance with most local governmental standards for environmental regulation.

 The mall's name was changed to Cedar Hills Crossing in the last stages of renovations and expansion that began in September 2002.
-The interior mall shops and restaurants located between Powell's and Golf Galaxy was named The Barking Frog.
 In 2003, tenants and operators of the mall were successful in removing from the city's local street master plan a proposed Fairfield Street–Terman Road connection that would have cut through the shopping center's site.

 A new 16-screen movie theatre was opened by Century Theatres in November 2004, and a food court was added at around the same time.
 Since 2006, the shopping center has included a branch of Powell's Books.

+In 2016, developer C.E.
+John Co. announced a five-year, five-phase $70 million redevelopment plan for the center.
+Following this plan, sister company J.E.
+John Co. has developed 11 new retail buildings, alongside a two story concrete parking structure.